 Representative Legal Matters

-Represented a private drilling and exploration company in multiple workplace employment investigations, including related litigations in state and federal court.
-Routinely investigate claims and prepare cases for resolution at trial or mediation.
+- Represent a private drilling and exploration company in numerous onshore and offshore personal injury and wrongful-death claims in state and federal courts in Texas, Louisiana, New Mexico, and Oklahoma.
+Routinely investigate claims from date of incident, address indemnity and defense issues, and prepare cases for favorable resolution at trial or mediation.

 Professional Associations and Memberships

 - Young ICCA (International Council for Commercial Arbitration) - Member

 - Young ITA (Institute for Transnational Arbitration) - Member

 - U.S. District Court, Western District of Texas~United States (2022)

 - U.S. District Court, Northern District of Texas~United States (2020)

 - U.S. District Court, Eastern District of Texas~United States (2019)